-Fundraising
+Donations and Fundraising

-As part of the original vision of our learning community, it was necessary to create a school operations fund to augment the State-provided funding.
-This fund has two main sources of revenue: fundraising events, and direct parent donations.
+As part of the original vision of our learning community, it was necessary to create opportunities to augment the state-provided funding.
+This relies on two main sources of revenue: fundraising events, and direct parent donations.
 Parent involvement in our fund-raising events is essential to their success.
 It also serves to enhance and cultivate the sense of community that is integral to our philosophy.
-See 'School Operations Fund' in the following section for more info.
+See 'Donations and Fundraising' in the following section for more info.